 The health and safety of our Ranchers and Staff have remained the highest priority during our response to COVID-19.
-During 2020, thoughtful planning and diligent adherence to safety protocols have kept Rainbow Acres free of coronavirus cases.
+During 2020 and 2021, thoughtful planning and diligent adherence to safety protocols have kept Rainbow Acres free of coronavirus cases.

 Rancher Health & Safety